-Learning to draw faster, is a skill which will allow you to produce more drawings, rapidly.
-You will also find that drawing which is executed at speed also retains a certain quality, which makes them unique pieces of art in their own right.
+Learning to draw fast is a skill that will allow you to produce more drawings rapidly.
+You will also find that drawings executed at speed retain a certain quality, making them unique pieces of art in their own right.

 To begin to process of drawing faster and at speed, you will need to challenge your sketching and gestural drawing abilities.

 In the first part of this post, I will aim to explain how learning to sketch quickly will enable you to speed up your drawing technique.

 Sketching is usually seen as the prequel to more finished styles of drawing.

 Sketching also enables artists to gather visual information through preliminary drawings quickly.

 Simplify the Forms of the Object You Are Drawing

 One of the more effective ways to draw quickly and accurately is to reduce the objects you intend to draw to the there most basic form.